 The Breeders’ Cup has run every year in November since 1984 and serves as the marquee event of Grade One horse races.

 Conceived initially as a single-day race, it has since grown to become a two-day event that draws people from all around the world.
+This year’s event takes place on November 5 & 6 at Del Mar, California.

 The Breeders’ Cup serves as the championship of championships.
 Many of the best racers, milers and sprinters from all over come together to compete for this glory.
 A relatively common matchup in recent years is to see a Triple Crown-worthy horse race against more established champions in the Classic.
 For many, this race is the high point of the festivities and the best race anywhere.